 The appended contract applies to the Residence Complex at the University of Victoria.
-The Residence Complex is defined as all dormitory halls, cluster housing units and dormitory apartments located on the University of Victoria campus (including bedrooms, common washrooms, lounges, hallways, kitchens and storage areas); the Residence Dining Facility; and the grounds around and between Residence Complex buildings.
+The Residence Complex is defined as all dormitory halls, pod-style housing, cluster housing units and dormitory apartments located on the University of Victoria campus (including bedrooms, common washrooms, lounges, hallways, kitchens, pod living areas, study rooms, and storage areas); the Residence Dining Facility; and the grounds around and between Residence Complex buildings.